OpenEthicsAI/OETP/docs/rfc/oetp-protocol.md

 ### 4.4.
 End-to-end transparency and formation of the composite Disclosure

 IT industry is getting more mature with Vendors becoming more specialized.
-Surface-level transparency is not sufficient as supply chain are becoming more complex and distributed accross various Components.
+Surface-level transparency is not sufficient as a supply chain is becoming more complex and distributed across various Components.
 The following steps MUST be satisfied for the end-to-end transparency:

 #### 4.4.1.
 Open Supplier Policy